CS2613-WI24-FR01B/exploration-activity-2-LucasSavoie/moreAbout.md

 If they chose to use JavaScript, and the data is too large to handle singlehandedly, and not redily available.
 In the example, getting a baseball players height and weight may seem simple, but getting hundreds of players information is no easy task.
 This applies to all other APIs mentioned above.

 #### Would you continue using this package/library?
 Why or why not?
 I would!
-It's ease of use and variety in terms of APIs are redily available, and make getting information for a potential project simple enough.
+It's ease of use and variety in terms of APIs are very useful, and make getting information for a potential project simple enough.
 I am also familiar with it.